Ernst Stavro Blofeld: Original timeline

-In the film version of On Her Majesty's Secret Service, he is not Tracy Bond's (Diana Rigg) actual killer.
-He drives the car from which Irma Bunt (Ilse Steppat) fires the fatal shots at Tracy, minutes after she had married Bond.

-In a sixth appearance – in the pre-credit sequence of For Your Eyes Only – he is an anonymous, bald, villain who uses a wheelchair and is trying to kill Bond once again.
-Blofeld remains unnamed and was listed in the film's end credits as "Bald-Headed Man with White Cat".
-The only clues to his identity are the trademark white cat, similar clothes to his previous onscreen appearances, the dialogue indicating he and Bond have met before, and the fact that the scene begins with Bond paying his respects at Tracy's grave, often considered by the producers as a means of providing an "immediate continuity link" in the event of a new actor taking the part of Bond (although this was Roger Moore's fifth appearance as Bond).
-The anonymity of the villain was due to the legal dispute between Kevin McClory and Eon Productions over the Thunderball copyrights.
+In a sixth appearance – in the pre-credit sequence of For Your Eyes Only – he is an anonymous bald villain (John Hollis) who uses a wheelchair and is trying to kill Bond (Roger Moore) once again.
+Due to the then-ongoing legal dispute between Kevin McClory and Eon Productions/United Artists over the Thunderball copyrights, Blofeld remained unnamed.
+The only clues to his identity are the trademark white cat, similar clothes to his previous onscreen appearances, the dialogue indicating he and Bond have met before, and the fact that the scene begins with Bond paying his respects at Tracy's grave, often considered by the producers as a means of providing an "immediate continuity link" in the event of a new actor taking the part of Bond, as was almost the case before Roger Moore signed on again as Bond.

 Blofeld's appearance changes according to the personifying actor and the production.
 He has a full head of black hair in From Russia With Love and Thunderball; a bald head and a facial dueling scar in You Only Live Twice; a bald head with no scar or earlobes in On Her Majesty's Secret Service; and silver-grey hair in Diamonds Are Forever.
 This metamorphosing matches Fleming's literary portrayal of a master criminal who will go to great lengths to preserve his anonymity, including the use of plastic surgery.
 He often wears a jacket without lapels, based loosely either on the Nehru jacket or on the Mao suit, a feature which is used in spoofs like the Austin Powers series, though in his early two appearances on film he wears a black business suit.